maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/4-butte-county-registrar-of-voters/all-elections/en/ways-to-vote/vote-early-in-person.md

 priority: "Minor"
 ---

-**You can vote in person starting Monday, May 7, through Election Day, Tuesday, June 5.**
+**You can vote in person starting Tuesday, October 9, through Election Day, Tuesday, November 6.**

-**Weekdays: Monday through Friday** from 9 AM to 5 PM (May be closed Monday, May 28, for Memorial Day)
+**Weekdays: Monday through Friday** from 9 AM to 5 PM (May be closed Monday, October 8, for Columbus Day)

-**Weekend hours: Saturday, June 2**, from 9 AM to 4 PM.
+**Weekend hours: Saturday, November 3**, from 9 AM to 4 PM.

-**Election Day, Tuesday, June 5**, from 7 AM to 8 PM.
+**Election Day, Tuesday, November 6**, from 7 AM to 8 PM.

 **Early voting location:** Butte County Elections Office, 155 Nelson Ave., Oroville, CA 95965